bokomslag Keeping Hold of Justice

 • 2020

-Four of the Chief Investigators from the Minutes of Evidence projectwhich combines research, education, performance, and public engagement to spark new ways of understanding structural inequalities in settler societies like Australiaclosely consider the laws complex relation to the structural injustices of colonialism.
-This interdisciplinary book brings together the insights and approaches of history, criminology, socio-legal studies, and law to present a range of case studies of the encounter between law and colonialism.
-Through historical and contemporary case studies, it emphasizes the nature of colonialism as a structural injustice that becomes entrenched in the social, political, legal, and discursive structures of societies and continues to affect peoples lives in the present.
-It charts the role of law in both enabling and sustaining colonial injustice and in recognizing and redressing it.
-Despite the enduring legacies and harms of colonialism, Keeping Hold of Justice contends that possibilities for structural justice can be found thorough collaborative methodologies and practices that actively bring together different disciplines, peoples, temporalities, laws, and ways of knowing into dynamic relation.
+Keeping Hold of Justice focuses on a select range of encounters between law and colonialism from the early nineteenth century to the present.
+It emphasizes the nature of colonialism as a distinctively structural injustice, one which becomes entrenched in the social, political, legal, and discursive structures of societies and thereby continues to affect peoples lives in the present.
+It charts, in particular, the role of law in both enabling and sustaining colonial injustice and in recognizing and redressing it.
+In so doing, the book seeks to demonstrate the possibilities for structural justice that still exist despite the enduring legacies and harms of colonialism.
+It puts forward that these possibilities can be found through collaborative methodologies and practices, such as those informing this book, that actively bring together different disciplines, peoples, temporalities, laws and ways of knowing.
 They reveal law not only as a source of colonial harm but also as a potential means of keeping hold of justice.

 • Författare: Jennifer Balint, Julie Evans, Nesam McMillan, Mark David McMillan